stevegreghatch/GUI-Based-Inventory-Management-System/README.md

 2. The user should not delete a product that has a part associated with it.
 3. The application confirms the “Delete” and “Remove” actions.
 4. The application will not crash when inappropriate user data is entered in the forms; instead, error messages should be generated.

-H.  Provide a folder containing Javadoc files that were generated from the IDE or via the command prompt from part B. In a comment above the main method header declaration, please specify where this folder is located.

-I.  Demonstrate professional communication in the content and presentation of your submission.